myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The Cayenne C++ Library is a collection of code, support libraries, an MQTT client and example code files designed to help you quickly connect your board to Cayenne using MQTT.
 There are several versions of the C++ library available and you should select the most appropriate version based upon the board and toolchain/IDE you are using.
 In our example we’ll be programming a <a href="https://developer.mbed.org/platforms/ST-Nucleo-F446RE/" target="_blank">Nucleo board with WiFi shield (F446RE)</a> with the mbed IDE.
 Cayenne offers a C++ library that supports this board in the mbed IDE, so we will use that library here.

-*TIP: If Cayenne does not currently your board, toolchain/IDE, or you want more advanced guidance on customizing the Cayenne library, see the Using Embedded C example which covers more on these topics.*
+*TIP: If Cayenne does not currently your board, toolchain/IDE, or you want more advanced guidance on customizing the Cayenne library, see the [Using Embedded C walkthrough](#bring-your-own-thing-api-using-embedded-c) which covers more on these topics.*
-**TODO: Replace above Embedded C with link to section**

 **TODO: replace mbed repo link with public link once ready**